rocicorp/ztunes/README.md

 The schema is managed using Drizzle (see `db/schema.ts`).

 [`drizzle-zero`](https://github.com/BriefHQ/drizzle-zero) is used to generate the Zero schema (in `zero/schema.gen.ts`).
 You do not need to worry about the Zero schema at all - it is completely automated.
-The only exception is to set up read permissions (see `zero/schema.ts`).

 The Zero schema is auto-generated during dev when the Drizzle schema changes.